-It is strongly recommended that you study Economics only if you have at least a grade O3/H4 in Leaving Certificate Mathematics or equivalent.
-(H4 will be mandatory from 2018)
+Special Entry recommendations: While not an entry requirement for Arts, it is strongly recommended that you study Economics only if you have at least a grade O3/H4 in Leaving Certificate Mathematics or equivalent.
+(H4 will be mandatory from 2018).

 The BA degree in UCD (DN500) may be taken as a Joint Honours or a Single Honours Degree.
 Joint Honours' students take two subjects to degree level (and indicate their two chosen subjects on their CAO form).
 Single Honours' students take one subject to degree level.
 In First Year of both programmes students also study an additional subject which they can drop at the end of the academic year.